cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-1.md

 ---
 name: core-setup-overview
+class: compact

 # CloudBees CI Workshop Setup

+If you haven't already done the pre-workshop setup then do it now: https://cloudbees-ci.labs.cb-sa.io/getting-started/pre-workshop-setup/

-The pre-setup for this workshop consisted of:
+The pre-workshop setup consisted of:
 * Setting up a GitHub.com user account that will be used throughout the workshop.
-If you have an existing GitHub.com account you will be able to use that account if you are comfortable using that account to create a GitHub Organization and a GitHub Personal Access Token for use in this workshop.
+If you have an existing GitHub.com account you will be able to use that account if you are comfortable using that account to create a GitHub Organization for use in this workshop.
 * Creating a GitHub organization to use for this workshop.
-* Install the CloudBees CI Workshop GitHub App into your workshop GitHub Organization.
+* Installing the CloudBees CI Workshop GitHub App into your workshop GitHub Organization which will trigger a CloudBees CI job that will:
+  * Install the following repositories, [copied from templates](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) from the [CloudBees Field Workshops GitHub Organization](https://github.com/cloudbees-days) into your workshop GitHub Organization:
+     1. **cloudbees-ci-config-bundle** - this repository provides a base CasC configuration for everyones' ***managed controller***.
+     2. **pipeline-library** - a Jenkins Pipeline Shared Library that will be used by the Jenkins Pipelines you create during this workshop.
+     3. **pipeline-policies** - used for the Pipeline Policies GitOps lab.
+     4. **pipeline-template-catalog** - a set of templated Pipelines that you will use to create Jenkins Pipeline jobs for this workshop.
+     5. **simple-java-maven-app** - a simple Java project using Maven, used to highlight contextual Pipeline feedback.
+  * A CloudBees CI (Jenkins) account was created for you.

-Each of you  will now provision your own (team specific) CloudBees CI managed Jenkins instance we refer to as a [***managed controller***](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/managing-masters).
+  * A (team specific) CloudBees CI managed Jenkins instance we refer to as a [***managed controller***](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/managing-masters) was provisioned for each of you.

 ---
 name: core-setup-lab